Proteins: Structure And Functions

 The folding and misfolding are discussed below:

-Importance of correct folding:
+Importance of Correct Folding

 Protein folding is essential for the functionality of proteins because the misfolding of proteins could lead to the generation of nonfunctional products.
-Folded proteins have a well-defined tertiary structure that is ideal for normal physiologic functions, including catalysis, signalling, or structural support
+Folded proteins have a well-defined tertiary structure that is ideal for normal physiologic functions, including catalysis, signaling, or structural support

 If the proteins are folded incorrectly, they are useless or destroy other proteins and can cause diseases since cellular processes are heavily reliant on protein folding.

-Some proteins that have at least one domain with a solvent-exposed hydrophobic surface are designated as chaperones if they fold with specified components of the target protein that interact with it.
+Some proteins that have at least one domain with a solvent-exposed hydrophobic surface are designated as chaperones, if they fold with specified components of the target protein that interact with it.
 They assist proteins in folding, which is an intensive process during protein synthesis and when the proteins are under stress.

 Techniques to Study Proteins